-The Executive Committee of the Student Senators Council oversees the SSC/UCSL as well as appoints the chairs and members of the SSC, UCSL and University Senate Committees.
-In addition, the Executive Committee regularly meets with the President, Provost and other administrators on behalf of the Council in order to advance the student agenda.
-It assumes the role of the SSC and UCSL when the full bodies are not in session.
+The Executive Committee oversees Student Government as well as appoints the chairs and members of the Student Senators Council, University Committee on Student Life, Global Committee on Student Life, and University Senate.
+In addition, the Executive Committee regularly meets with the President, Provost and other administrators on behalf of all Student Government facets in order to advance the student agenda.

 Michael Hengerer, a Senator At-Large on the SSC, is a rising Senior in the Gallatin school studying Social Change and Law.